Howard paid visit by VP Harris in 1st NCAA tourney since ’92

 “You played hard.
 You played to the very last second.
 You made all us Bisons proud,” Harris said, according to the press pool account of her address of the players.
 “You are smart.
 You are disciplined.
 You put everything you had into the game.
 You guys did not stop, and that is so inspiring.
 So you keep playing with chin up and shoulders back because you showed the world who Bison are.”

-Harris, who graduated in 1986 from the historically Black university in the nation’s capitol city, said she has heard alumni all over the world talking about their pride in the team.
+Harris, who graduated in 1986 from the historically Black university in the nation’s capital, said she has heard alumni all over the world talking about their pride in the team.

 “So I know you may not be feeling great right now, OK, but know who you are,” Harris said.
 “You are excellence.
 You are hard work.
 You are powerful, and you are winners.”